-Contact dermatitis occurs when the skin or body comes into contact with an allergen or irritant, sparking an immune response.
+Contact dermatitis occurs when the skin or body encounters an allergen or irritant, sparking an immune response.
 This allergic reaction usually develops within a few hours of exposure to allergens or irritants.

 Contact dermatitis rashes are usually:

-There are many different causes of contact dermatitis.
+There are many different triggers of contact dermatitis.
 Some of the most common include:

 - chemicals found in cleaning detergents and personal care products